Sasi-Vardhan/ChemistryCards/Game Rules.md

-Periodic Table Card Generator Game
-Overview

-The Periodic Table Card Generator Game is an educational learning game designed to help students understand chemical elements in a clear and visual way.
-Instead of memorizing elements from a textbook, students explore the periodic table through interactive cards that represent each element.

-The game focuses on learning by grouping, visual memory, and hands-on interaction.

-Target Audience

-Students aged 8 to 14

-School classrooms

-Teachers conducting revision or activities

-Self-learners studying chemistry basics

-Learning Objectives

-By playing this game, students will be able to:

-Identify elements by symbol and name

-Understand how elements are grouped in the periodic table

-Observe similarities between elements in the same group

-Remember element properties using short memory hints

-Develop confidence in learning chemistry concepts

-How the Game Works

-The student selects a periodic table group from a dropdown menu.

-All elements belonging to that group are generated as cards.

-Each element appears exactly once.
-No elements are missing.

-Cards can be customized in size and color.

-The generated cards can be downloaded as a PDF for offline use.

-Element Cards

-Each element card includes:

-Element symbol (large and clear)

-Element name

-Atomic number

-Atomic mass

-Group name

-A short memory line for easy recall

-Every card looks slightly different to avoid repetition and improve visual memory.

-Customization Features

-Users can control how the cards look:

-Set custom card width

-Set custom card height

-Choose background color for cards

-Choose border color for cards

-This allows the game to be used both on screens and for printed materials.

-Group-Based Learning

-The game is structured around periodic table groups:

-Group 1 to Group 18

-Lanthanides

-Actinides

-When a group is selected, all elements in that group are shown together, helping students clearly see group patterns and similarities.

-Download and Offline Learning

-The game provides a Download as PDF option.

-This allows:

-Printing cards for classroom activities

-Sharing cards with classmates

-Studying without internet access

-The PDF preserves card size, layout, and colors.

-Educational Benefits

-Encourages visual and active learning

-Reduces rote memorization

-Makes abstract concepts easier to understand

-Supports both classroom teaching and self-study

-Summary

-The Periodic Table Card Generator Game transforms the periodic table into an interactive learning experience.
-By combining structured group learning, customization, and downloadable cards, the game helps students understand chemistry in a simple, clear, and engaging way.

-Game Rules and Sample Examples
-Game Rules
-Rule 1: Group Selection
+# Periodic Table Card Generator Game

+## 1. Game Description

+### 1.1 Overview
+The Periodic Table Card Generator Game is an educational learning game designed to help students understand chemical elements in a simple and visual way.
+Instead of memorizing information from a textbook, students explore elements through collectible-style cards.

+Each card represents one chemical element and displays its most important details in a clear and readable format.
+The game focuses on learning elements group by group, which helps students understand patterns in the periodic table.

+---

+### 1.2 Objective of the Game
+The main objectives of the game are:
+- To help students learn chemical elements group-wise
+- To improve memory using short and simple memory hints
+- To make chemistry learning more engaging and less stressful
+- To encourage exploration and curiosity

+This game is suitable for students aged 8 to 14 and can be used both in classrooms and at home.

+---

+### 1.3 How the Game Works
+1. The user selects a periodic table group (for example, Group 1 or Group 17).
+2. The system generates cards for **all elements in that group**.
+3. Each element appears as a separate card with its details.
+4. The user can customize the card size and colors.
+5. The generated cards can be downloaded as a PDF for offline use.

+---

+### 1.4 Element Card Information
+Each element card contains:
+- Element Symbol (large and clear)
+- Element Name
+- Atomic Number
+- Atomic Mass
+- Group Name
+- A short memory sentence for easy recall

+The information is kept minimal so that students are not overwhelmed.

+---

+### 1.5 Customization Features
+The game allows users to:
+- Change card width and height
+- Change card background color
+- Change card border color

+This makes the game flexible for different learning environments such as classrooms, presentations, or personal study.

+---

+### 1.6 Educational Benefits
+- Helps students understand periodic table structure
+- Supports visual and active learning
+- Improves recall through repetition and grouping
+- Makes chemistry learning more interactive

+---

+### 1.7 Usage Scenarios
+Teachers can use this game for:
+- Classroom demonstrations
+- Group activities
+- Revision sessions
+- Printing cards for quizzes

+Students can use it for:
+- Self-study
+- Exam preparation
+- Concept revision
+- Learning out of curiosity

+---

+## 2. Game Rules and Sample Example

+### 2.1 Game Rules

+#### Rule 1: Group Selection
 The player must select one periodic table group at a time.
-Only elements belonging to the selected group will be displayed.
+Only elements belonging to that group will be shown.

-Rule 2: Complete Group Display

-When a group is selected:

-All elements in that group must appear

-No element should be missing or repeated

-This rule ensures correct understanding of periodic table structure.

-Rule 3: Card Customization

-Before generating cards, the player can:

-Set card width and height

-Choose background color

-Choose border color

-These settings apply to all generated cards.

-Rule 4: Element Information Integrity

-Each card must always show:

-Correct symbol

-Correct atomic number

-Correct atomic mass

-Correct group name

-No card should contain incomplete or incorrect data.

-Rule 5: Download Rule

-Cards can only be downloaded as a PDF after they are generated.
-If no cards are visible, download is not allowed.

-Sample Examples (Color-Based Situations)
-Example 1: Alkali Metals (Group 1)

-Situation:
-A teacher wants students to quickly identify highly reactive metals.

-Settings:

-Background color: Light red

-Border color: Dark red

-Card size: Medium

-Outcome:
-All Group 1 elements (Lithium, Sodium, Potassium, etc.) appear together.
-The red color visually reinforces the idea of high reactivity.

-Example 2: Halogens (Group 17)

-Situation:
-A student is revising reactive non-metals.

-Settings:

-Background color: Light blue

-Border color: Blue

-Card size: Small

-Outcome:
-Fluorine, Chlorine, Bromine, and other halogens appear together.
-Blue tones help students mentally separate this group from metals.

-Example 3: Noble Gases (Group 18)

-Situation:
-A teacher explains elements that do not react easily.

-Settings:

-Background color: Light grey

-Border color: Black

-Card size: Large

-Outcome:
-Helium, Neon, Argon, and other noble gases appear together.
-Neutral colors reflect their stable and inactive nature.

-Example 4: Actinides (Radioactive Elements)

-Situation:
-Advanced students are learning about radioactive elements.

-Settings:

-Background color: Pale yellow

-Border color: Dark green

-Card size: Medium

-Outcome:
-All actinides appear together with a clear visual distinction.
-Color choice helps students quickly identify radioactive elements.

-Classroom Use Example

-A teacher can:

-Select a group

-Choose a group-specific color

-Generate cards

-Download and print the cards

-Use them for quizzes, sorting activities, or revision games
+[Blue – Information]
+This helps students focus on one group without distract